garrardkitchen/katas/content/_index.md

-# Katas
+---
+title: Introduction
+type: docs
+---

-List of katas, plus ideas for katas
+# List of katas, plus ideas for katas.

+{{< columns >}}

 **Katas**:
-- [idempotent-consumer](idempotent-consumer.md) - a consumer that filters out duplicate messages
+- [idempotent-consumer](posts/idempotent-consumer) - a consumer that filters out duplicate messages
-- [react-function-components](react-function-components.md) - a mini react app created using function components
+- [react-function-components](posts/react-function-components) - a mini react app created using function components

+<--->

 **Ideas**:

-- [react-express-socketio](react-express-socketio.md) - a mini react app created using function components that communicates with nodejs express server using websockets (socker.io)
+- [react-express-socketio](posts/react-express-socketio) - a mini react app created using function components that communicates with nodejs express server using websockets (socker.io)

 - []() Create a Twilio Serverless solution to send Sms and process response.
 Create a question that prompts for an answer.
 If the answer is correct, send a `congratulatory` response.
 If incorrect, send a `commiserations` response.
 Include secure HTTP endpoint as advanced